debdal6/PDESolvers/HeatEquationSolver/README.md

-# Solving the 1D-Heat Equation using Crank Nicolson
+# Solving the 1D-Heat Equation using various methods

+### 1. Explicit Method